 ISO has recognised the need to balance the time required to achieve consensus and develop a full ISO standard with the speed at which technology develops.
 In doing so, it has had to take account of the number of international documents which were becoming de facto standards.
 ISO therefore decided in the late 1990s to develop streamlined procedures which can be used at the discretion of Technical Committees (within certain procedural constraints) when speed of standardisation is a paramount consideration.
-The new outputs are as follows:
+The outputs are as follows:

 - ISO Publicly Available Specification (PAS) in essence the first Committee Draft stage described in Section 3 of this Annex.
-A PAS will not have proceeded through the TC stages of harmonising the Committee Draft, but will represent the consensus of the group of Experts; and - ISO Technical Specification (TS) in essence the Draft International Standard described in Section 3 of this Annex, before the 'enquiry' stage when it is reviewed and voted on by all ISO national member bodies.
+A PAS will not have proceeded through the TC stages of harmonising the Committee Draft, but will represent the consensus of the group of Experts; - ISO Technical Specification (TS) in essence the Draft International Standard described in Section 3 of this Annex, before the 'enquiry' stage when it is reviewed and voted on by all ISO national member bodies; and - International Workshop Agreements (IWAs) which contain the result of discussions of participating parties in an open workshop environment.

-These are also the stages at which documents developed outside ISO can enter the ISO system (Section C6 of this Guide also refers).
-PAS and TS documents must be reviewed by the TC every three years and, at the second such review, must either be withdrawn or revised to become full ISO international standards.
-These arrangements allow early publication of ISO documents to meet market requirements, and also allow wide comment prior to the creation of a full international standard (something which may be particularly relevant in an immature market).
+PAS, TS and IWA documents must be reviewed by the TC every three years and, at the second such review, must either be withdrawn or revised to become full ISO international standards.
+These arrangements allow early publication of ISO material to meet market requirements, and also allow wide comment prior to the creation of a full international standard (something which may be particularly relevant in an immature market).